hapax/hapax.github.io/assets/bhqc.md

 The glow costs energy, gradually depleting the black hole until it disappears altogether.
+The question is: what happens to the information it was storing?
+Hawking's calculations suggested that the glow of the black hole is essentially random, containing almost no information at all.
+It takes its secrets to the grave.

 <!-- In 1975, Stephen Hawking made the most important calculation of his
 life.